nordnet/nordnet-release-plugin/README.md

 __publicPath__:

-Path that should be used when creating links to entry points in `base.js` (path where your application is deployed, e.g. '/sc/project-name/cache/v1').
+Path that should be used when creating links to entry points (path where your application is deployed, e.g. '/sc/project-name/cache/v1').
 Defaults to `'/'`

 __ignoreChunks__:

-Array with chunk names that should be ignored and excluded from `base.json`.
+Array with chunk names that should be ignored.
 Defaults to empty array.
-If your application has multiple entry points and for some reason you want to exclude some of them from being included in `base.js` then pass entry point names (as configured in webpack) to `ignoreChunks` array.
+If your application has multiple entry points and for some reason you want to exclude some of them then pass entry point names (as configured in webpack) to `ignoreChunks` array.

 ```js
 var entryPoints = {